Barkerprooks/udp-tunnel/README.md

 # UDP Tunnel

 A python script to bridge two network ports together.
 No dependencies required.
 Built for port forwarding games which commonly run on the UDP protocol.
-Tested extensively using _Project Zomboid_ behind a home router.
+Tested extensively using [_Project Zomboid_](https://projectzomboid.com/blog/) behind a home router.

 ## Downloading
-You just need __Python 3__ installed on both machines, no environments required.
+You just need [Python3](https://www.python.org/) installed on both machines, no environments required.
 Just download the script and run it with the desired arguments.

 Run this command to download the script.
 #### Linux / MacOS